 Canucks vs. Oilers: Betting Trends, Odds, Advanced Stats

-The Edmonton Oilers go on the road to play the Vancouver Canucks for the first game of the season on Wednesday, October 11 at 10:00 PM ET on ESPN+.
+Following Brock Boeser's four-goal showing in the Vancouver Canucks' 8-1 win over the Edmonton Oilers, the Canucks (1-0) hit the road to play the Edmonton Oilers (0-1) on Saturday at 10:00 PM ET on ESPN+.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.